WWII Vehicles – The Importance of Mobility and Transportation

-During the interwar period, German strategists developed plans for the use of armored cars in warfare, imagining that speed of movement would help to avoid the stalemate of the trenches of the Western front.
+During the interwar period, German Army strategists developed plans for the use of these iconic vehicles in warfare, imagining that speed of movement that comes with lighter military vehicles would help to avoid the stalemate of the trenches of the Western front.

-The envisaged that armored cars would play the role of cavalry in historic wars: namely to provide mobile scouting in advance of an army’s movement.
+They envisaged that armored vehicles would play the role of cavalry in historic wars: namely to provide mobile scouting in advance of an army’s movement.
 The British also used armored cars as scouting resources, particularly in North Africa.
-British armored cars were often driven by RAF pilots, and played a major role in the early stages of the North African theater.
+British armored cars were often driven by RAF pilots and played a major role in the early stages of the North African theater.

 During WWII, the power and effectiveness of tanks led both the Allies and the Axis powers to develop armored car ‘tank hunters’.
+These armored fighting vehicles were also known as tank destroyers.
 The most famous of these was the American M10 Wolverine, used by the British as the ‘Achilles’.
 Towards the end of the war, the Americans began producing the M8 Greyhound.

-The Soviets were able to produce the BA-64 by reverse-engineering a Germany SdKfz-221 scout car.
-The process from capture of the car to production of the BA-64 took six months, indicating the speed of the Soviet Union’s large production capabilities.
+The Soviets were able to produce the BA-64 by reverse-engineering a German SdKfz-221 scout car.
+The process from the capture of the car to the production of the BA-64 took six months, indicating the speed of the Soviet Union’s large production capabilities.

 In the first six months of 1943, the USSR produced 1,000 of the BA-64, although due to their weaknesses against the German tanks, they were not considered to be suitable for front-line deployment.

-Armored cars were less useful in reconnaissance than were planes, and were not able to defend themselves against counter attack.
+Armored cars were less useful in reconnaissance than were planes, and were not able to defend themselves against counter-attacks.
 The German armored cars in particular took heavy losses on the Eastern front.
-Attempts later in the war to mount gun turrets on the cars, such as on the British Daimler Armoured Cars served only to slow the vehicles down, and to emphasise their inferiority in comparison with tanks.
+Attempts later in the war to mount gun turrets on the cars, such as on the British Daimler Armoured Cars served only to slow the vehicles down, and to emphasize their inferiority in comparison with tanks.

 guns and artillery